figment-networks/learn-web3-dapp/markdown/the_graph_near/SUBGRAPH_MAPPINGS.md

     logs.id = receipt.signerId;
 ```

-Knowing there is now a log, we want to take the string and parse it to a JSON object.
+Knowing there is now a log that we can use, we want to parse the string into a JSON object.
 We do that like so:

 ```typescript
 let parsed = json.fromString(outcome.logs[0])